springrain/zorm/README_en.md

 * Written based on native SQL statements,It is the streamlining and optimization of [springrain](https://gitee.com/chunanyong/springrain).
 * [Built-in code generator](https://gitee.com/chunanyong/readygo/tree/master/codegenerator)
-* The code is streamlined,  total 2500 lines, detailed comments, convenient for customization and modification.
+* The code is streamlined, main part 2500 lines, zero dependency 4200 lines, detailed comments, convenient for customization and modification.
 * <font color=red>Support transaction propagation, which is the main reason for the birth of zorm</font>
 * Support mysql, postgresql, oracle, mssql, sqlite, dm (Da Meng), kingbase (Ren Da Jincang)
 * Support more databases, read and write separation.